Last Updated 20th September 2023

 Once you’ve uploaded and submitted your EBC application, it will take around a week for your EBC to go live (or be rejected).

-The most common reason for rejection is the failure to comply with the image specifications listed above, but there are several other reasons why your Amazon Enhanced Brand Content application may get rejected:
+The most common reason for rejection is the failure to comply with the image specifications listed above, but there are several other reasons why your Amazon Enhanced Brand Content feature application may get rejected:

 - Referencing your business as somewhere that operates outside of Amazon, linking to your website or including any contact details